 - Contact your financial institution immediately and close any accounts that may have been compromised.
 Watch for any unexplainable charges to your account.

-- Immediately change any passwords you might have revealed.
-If you used the same password for multiple resources, make sure to change it for each account, and do not use that password in the future.
+- Immediately change any passwords you might have revealed and do not use that password in the future.
 Avoid reusing passwords on multiple sites.

 Please share your thoughts.